SAME DAY SERVICE AVAILABLE NOW!

 • Frozen evaporator coils – Oddly enough, freezing can happen in the desert!
 Restricted airflow or low refrigerant can cause the coils to ice over, which halts cooling.

 • Overloaded systems – During peak heat hours, ACs run almost nonstop.
 Systems that are undersized or aging may not keep up and could shut down to prevent damage.
+Save on repairs and stay cool by addressing these common issues early.

 In Arizona, the answer is: almost always, call immediately.
 If your AC isn’t cooling your home and the outside temperature is in the high 90s or above (which is most of the summer), don’t wait.
 Especially if you have vulnerable individuals in the home or you notice symptoms of heat-related illness (dizziness, nausea, rapid heartbeat), call for emergency AC repair right away.
+Don’t miss your chance to upgrade and avoid future emergencies with a more reliable system.

 Don’t gamble with your comfort or safety.
 AZ Perfect Comfort understands the urgency and treats your emergency like our own.